LycorisDev/c_game_cimmerian/maps/README.md

 player somewhere else, be it on the same map or another.
 An example is `PT WE 31 3 tex_closed tex_open some.map EA 0 4`.
 This means that a portal is on the western wall of the (31, 3) cell, and leads to "some.map" on the eastern wall of the (0, 4) cell.
-The portal uses the "tex_closed" image, and when the player is close enough for the portal to open, "tex_open" is used.
+The destination cardinal and XY position are optional, if they're not given then the start cardinal and XY position of the destination map will be used instead.
+Also, this portal uses the "tex_closed" image, and when the player is close enough for the portal to open, "tex_open" is used.
 There can be more than one PT variable.

 ## Maps